By MedLinket Clinical Education Team | Updated: February 2026 | 10 min read

 | Gradually rising EtCO₂ | Normal shape but values climb over time | Hypoventilation, increased metabolism, fever, or malignant hyperthermia |

 Clinical pearl: Many experienced nurses recommend making it a habit to glance at the EtCO₂ waveform every time you assess vitals.
 The waveform alone — even without reading the number — can tell you instantly whether the patient is breathing and whether airflow is obstructed.
-As one seasoned ICU nurse put it in an online clinical forum: "I've caught more deteriorating patients by watching the capnography trend than any other single parameter."
+If you notice an absent waveform or sudden pattern change, always assess the patient first before troubleshooting the equipment.

 Mainstream vs Sidestream Capnography: Which Does Your Unit Use?

-Capnography devices come in two main configurations, and the choice between them affects which monitoring accessories you need.
+Capnography devices come in two main configurations, and the choice between them affects which patient monitor accessories you need to stock.

 | Feature | Mainstream | Sidestream / Microstream |